Brovning/UnifiControllerStub/README.md

 curl_setopt: Set an option for a cURL transfer

-### curl functions NOT implemented yet!
+### CURL functions NOT implemented yet!
 Do you like to contribute?!?

     function curl_errno(CurlHandle $handle): int